Too much Halloween candy got you spooked? Try some of these healthy tips for party snacks and trick-or-treats. These ideas are so good, it’s scary!

 The kids look adorable in their costumes and are counting down the days until the spookiest day of the year (October 31)!
 Are you ready for the sugar rush?
 With a little creativity, you can find fun ways to include some healthy options in the mix, whether you’re having a party with friends or trick-or-treating in the neighborhood.

 - Fill up first.
 What kid doesn’t want to eat their favorite candy right when it goes into their trick-or-treat bag?
 Having a healthy meal BEFORE your kids go trick-or-treating can reduce their temptation to snack while walking or to overindulge because their tummies will be full.

 - Bag the monster bag.
 Choose or make a smaller collection container for your child and steer clear of the pillowcase method.
 If you encourage kids to only take one piece of candy from each house, they’ll be able to visit more houses in the neighborhood.

 - Get moving.
 Get some exercise by making Halloween a fun family activity.
-Walk instead of driving kids house to house.
-Set a goal of how many houses or streets you’ll visit, or compete in teams to do as many as you can.
+Walk instead of driving kids from house to house.
+This may be especially important for members of the disability community to note because statistics show that people with disabilities are less likely to be of healthy weight and more likely to be obese than people without disabilities.
+So, for Halloween, set a goal of how many houses or streets you’ll visit, or compete in teams to do as many as you can.
 Bring a bottle of water and a flashlight, and wear comfortable shoes for walking.